Find out all the details you need as a visitor to our event, where we are, what's on and how to book a ticket. We can't wait to see you here.

 Mr Frank A Reynolds MBE was confirmed as President for 2017 at the AGM of the Society held on Monday 5 December.
 Mr Reynolds, a local Nottinghamshire farmer, has been a Council Member of Newark & Nottinghamshire Agricultural Society for many years and has been both President and Chairman of Southwell Ploughing Match.
 The new President is well known in the county as someone who is very involved with his local community and enjoys country pursuits.
 He was awarded his MBE in 2002 for services to the community in Farnsfield, Nottinghamshire.

 Mr Reynolds said he was very much looking forward to next year’s County Show and believes that the Nottinghamshire County Show has wonderful livestock and horse entries.
 He said that he will be doing his best to promote all aspects of the Show in his Presidential year.
-The President’s Lady is his sister, Mrs Sheila Turner.
+The President’s Lady is his sister, Mrs Sheila Davies.

 DEPUTY PRESIDENT IS APPOINTED